guipn/sinful.js/README.md

 JavaScript's motherland is permanently dynamic and often dangerous, and yes, we should strive to remain sane.
 I trust that users of this library know what code they're running and when.
 Nevertheless, I'm considering adding an all-or-nothing principle of no contention.

+## Use

+By default, sinful.js takes an "all or nothing" approach to extending prototypes: if some property it attempts to provide has already been defined, an error occurs and augmenting stops.
+If this is not desirable, you may provide your own augmenting routine, which sinful.js will then use instead of the more strict, standard version.
+In that case, your function should be supplied as the sole argument to the outer function in sinful.js' [code](https://github.com/guipn/sinful.js/blob/master/sinful.js).

 ## Strings